bernardleanse/CV/README.md

 I graduated from makers academy in December 2021, having learned so much!
 The most important skills I took away were breaking down large problems into the smallest units possible, learning to embrace and accept frustration as part of the process, applying knowledge of concepts to new language/technology and learning while working on brand new projects.
 Pairing was one of my favourite things about the course because when you click and get into sync with your pair, you fly through problems and it's great fun.
 You don't always get this as everyone is different so I rose to the challenge of aiming to get to this level with whoever I paired with, which really helped to improve my people skills and empathy.

+Specifically, I really enjoyed learning and understanding the request response cycle in all in one web app frameworks, and then extending this to building APIs in a test driven and object oriented fahsion to handle calls from front end applications.
+I relished getting my head around how entity realations work and how to make database qeuries to get specific data, for example join tables for many to many relations, and doing inner join queries.
+I also loved creating classes which acted as models and wrapped relations in their respective instances.

-I am now very keen to join a company where I can reinforce my Makers learning and transition
+I am now very keen to join a company where I can reinforce my Makers learning and transition into a software engineer with good habits, and strong fundamentals.

 Always been drawn to engineering and problem solving!
 Been into tech and computers since a teenager.